 Fifth disease is caused by human parvovirus B19.
 It often affects preschoolers or school-age children during the spring.
 The disease spreads through the fluids in the nose and mouth when someone coughs or sneezes.

-The disease causes a tell-tale bright-red rash on the checks.
+The disease causes a tell-tale bright-red rash on the cheeks.
 The rash also spreads to the body and can cause other symptoms.

 You can get fifth disease and not have any symptoms.
-About 20% of people who get the virus don't have symptoms.
+About 20% of people who get the virus do not have symptoms.

 Early symptoms of fifth disease include: